JonWakefield/PseudoBlocker/README.md

 # Support and Feedback

 If you encounter any issues or have suggestions for improving PseudoBlocker, please feel free to open an issue on GitHub.
-Your feedback is valuable and helps to enhance the bot for all users.
+Your feedback is valuable and helps to enhance the project for all users.